Asymptotic behavior of time periodic solutions for extended Fisher-Kolmogorov equations with delays: Introduction and main results

 which is usually used to model some process of biology, where $a\in \mathbb{R}$, $f: \mathbb{R}^n\rightarrow \mathbb{R}$ is locally Lipschitz continuous, $g: \mathbb{R}\times[0, 1]\rightarrow \mathbb{R}$ is H\"{o}lder continuous and $g(t,x)$ is $\omega$-periodic in $t$, $\tau_1$, $\tau_2$, $\cdots$, $\tau_n$ are positive constants.
 In addition, the dynamical characteristics (including stable, unstable, attract, oscillatory and chaotic behavior) of differential equations have become a subject of intense research activities.
 For the details of this field, we refer the reader to the monographs of Burton \cite{b85}, Hale \cite{h88} and the papers of Caicedo, Cuevasa, Mophoub and N'Gu\'{e}r\'{e}kata \cite{ccn12}, Chen and Guo \cite{cg02}, Li and Wang \cite{lw10} and Wang, Liu and Liu \cite{wll05}.
 As far as we know, no work has been done for the asymptotic behavior of time periodic solutions for the extended Fisher-Kolmogorov equations.
 This is an interesting and important problem that needs to be solved.
 Also, it is one of motivations of this paper.
 3mm

-To our best knowledge, up until now the time periodic solutions for extended Fisher-Kolmogorov equations with delays have not been considered in the literature.
+Naturally, the delay also occurs in the model of EFK extended Fisher-Kolmogorov equations.
+However, to our best knowledge, up until now the time periodic solutions for extended Fisher-Kolmogorov equations with delays have not been considered in the literature.
 Motivated by the above consideration, in this paper, we are concerned with the existence, uniqueness and asymptotic behavior of time $\omega$-periodic classical solutions for the following extended Fisher-Kolmogorov (EFK) equations with delays and general nonlinear term of the form

 where $\gamma>0$ is a constant, $f: \mathbb{R}^n\rightarrow \mathbb{R}$ is a nonlinear continuous function, $g: \mathbb{R}\times[0, 1]\rightarrow \mathbb{R}$ is continuous and $g(t,x)$ is $\omega$-periodic in $t$, $\tau_1$, $\tau_2$, $\cdots$, $\tau_n$ are positive constants.
 3mm